telliott99/MyUnix/unix4-grep.rst

 http://askubuntu.com/questions/266179/how-to-exclude-ignore-hidden-files-and-directories-in-a-wildcard-embedded-find

-What this does is define a regular expression that matches anything ("*") followed by "/", then ".", then anything, and it tells ``find`` not to search there if the path contains that regex.
+What this does is define a regular expression that matches anything ("*") followed by the path separator "/", then ".", then anything, and it tells ``find`` not to search there if the path contains that regex.

 .. sourcecode:: bash